TravelWake Score

 Japan is easy to operate once you accept the rhythm: predictable systems, quiet order, and strong everyday reliability with a few language and space caveats.

 Japan works best as a rail-first sequence built around one major metro and one deliberate follow-up, not as a countrywide stamp collection.
-Start in Tokyo or Osaka based on the cleanest open-jaw logic, then let the Shinkansen do the heavy lifting instead of turning the route into airport admin.
+Start in Tokyo or Osaka based on the cleanest open-jaw logic, then let Kyoto or another clear second base give the route its cultural weight without turning the trip into airport admin.

 Japan is one of the easiest countries in the world to admire and one of the easiest to overplan.
 Trains are strong, ordinary daily systems are reliable, and the route can feel almost frictionless if you respect distance, holiday periods, and the difference between a scenic detour and a full extra base.
+Tokyo and Osaka still handle the biggest metro logic, while Kyoto now gives the route its clearest calm cultural counterweight.
 The biggest mistake is not complexity.
 It is optimism about how many regions fit comfortably into one stay.

 Chureito Pagoda and Mount Fuji capture the version of Japan many travellers dream about, but the route usually starts with a practical metro base and careful intercity timing before the postcard moments land.